Newark Quality Roofing

 Do PVC and TPO look the same once installed?

-Can I switch from PVC to TPO (or vice versa) during re-roofing?
+Can a roof switch from TPO to PVC during re-roofing?

 A NJ homeowner guide to choosing between pvc vs tpo roofing.
 Key factors, local considerations, and expert advice.